LoginRadius/engineering-portal/content/guest-post/secure-php-api-using-jwt/index.md

     exit;
 }
 ```

 The code above attempts to extract the token from the Bearer header.
 In this case, error handling is utilized.
-Thus if the token is not discovered, an HTTP 404 error is given to the user.
+Thus if the token is not discovered, an HTTP 404 error is displayed to the user.

-To validate the JWT, we must first compare it to the previously created JWT.
+To validate the JWT, you must first compare it to the previously created JWT.

 ```php
 $jwt = $matches[1];